jackyzha0/quartz/content/Meta/Moves/Bard.md

 ### Perform
 <span class="move-trigger">When you practice or display your chosen art before an Intelligent audience,</span> roll **+CHA**.
 On a **10+** gain 3 Awe.
 On a **7-9** gain 2 Awe.
-During or shortly after your performance, you can spend each Awe to name an NPC in the audience and choose one below.
+<span class="move-trigger">During or shortly after your performance, </span> you can spend each Awe to name an NPC in the audience and choose one below.
 You may choose the same NPC multiple times.
 - This person must see me.
 - This person must give me a gift.
 - This person Favors me.